divonlan/genozip/docs/genocat.rst

 .. option:: --reference <file> --regions <regions> [--header-only] View one or more regions of a reference file

-   | Note: Use --REFERENCE instead of --reference to view the region in reverse complement
+   | Note: For reverse complement, use a reverse range, eg -r1000000-999995 or equivalently -r1000000-6
    | Note: --regions-file maybe used intead of --regions
    | Note: Combine with --no-header to suppress output of the chromosome name.
    | Note: Short forms of the options (eg -e instead of --reference) are fine too.

           |

-.. option:: --show-ref-contigs  ZUC.
-Show the details of the reference contigs.
+.. option:: --gpos.
+In combination with --reference and --regions or --regions-file - shows coordinates in GPOS (Global POSition) terms - a single genome-wide numeric coordinate - rather than (CHROM,POS).

           |

+.. option:: --show-ref-contigs.
+Show the details of the reference file contigs.

+          |

+.. option:: --show-ref-iupacs.
+Show non-ACTGN `IUPAC <http://www.bioinformatics.org/sms/iupac.html>`_ pseudo-bases in the reference file.

+          |

 **Chain file options**

-.. option:: --add-qName-chr.  rewrites the qName - single-character or double-digit chromosome names are prefixed with "chr" and "MT" is rewritten as "chrM".
+.. option:: --with-chr.  rewrites the qName - single-character or double-digit chromosome names are prefixed with "chr" and "MT" is rewritten as "chrM".

           |